Dunnatello-DifferentFusion/Visions/README.md

 ## Conclusions And Lessons Learned
 ### Weapon Physics & Handling
 While making this game, we learned how game weapons work and how to simulate projectile based weapons accurately.
+We were able to learn how to create scriptable objects to make modular weapons more effectively.
 ### AI Navigation
+This project taught us how to effectively use Unity's AI Navigation system fully to make AI bots that follow the player around the map.
+Our level design features verticality, so AI bots can use all of the available navigation tools to reach the player efficiently.
 ### Blood Splatter Effects

 ## Team Members